-If you are a new assessor working towards your A/V Units (the national standards in assessment and verification) you will need copies of completed assessment plans as part of your evidence.
+If you are a new assessor working towards your 'D Units' (the national standards in assessment and verification) you will need copies of completed assessment plans as part of your evidence.

-To help you plan for assessment, we have produced an assessment plan which covers Unit Work with others to improve customer service.
+To help you plan for assessment, we have produced an assessment plan which covers the Unit D8 'Work with Others to Improve Customer Service'.